 No matter where you are in your career or how long you’ve been in the business world, interviewing for a new job is intimidating.
-Just the word alone is enough to strike anxiety right into the heart of job seekers.
+Just the word alone is enough to strike anxiety right into the hearts of job seekers.
 And the actual act of interviewing, forget about it.
 It is a palm-sweating, heart palpitation-inducing nightmare for most of us.
 And that’s even when it goes well.
 Everyone needs job interview tips to keep that heart rate down.

-But here’s the deal: they’re a part of life.
+But here’s the deal: interviews are a part of life.
 You won’t land the job of your dreams without going through an interview process of some type.
-(Unless, of course, your life is like a romantic comedy where dream jobs fall into your lap.
-In which case I’m jealous, and you can stop reading now.)
+(Unless your life is like a romantic comedy where dream jobs fall into your lap.
+In which case, I’m jealous, and you can stop reading now.)
 So you can’t avoid them.
 But how do you ace them?

-After working as a recruiter for five years and doing countless interviews of all kinds, I know a thing or two about the mind of an interviewer.
-And while it might not seem like it at times, they’re typically not intent on torturing you with questions for a few hours to find your deepest, darkest flaw so that they can send you a rejection email a few weeks later.
-No, most interviewers are honestly just trying their very best to objectively determine if you are a good fit for the role, the company, and the culture.
+After working as a recruiter for five years and doing countless interviews of all kinds, I know a thing or two about an interviewer’s mind.
+While it might not seem like it at times, they’re typically not intent on torturing you with questions for a few hours to find your deepest, darkest flaw so they can send you a rejection email a few weeks later.
+No, most interviewers are honestly just trying their best to objectively determine if you are a good fit for the role, the company, and the culture.

 You won’t land the job of your dreams without going through an interview process of some type.
 So you can’t avoid them, but how do you ace them?